 6. Secure future budget by visualizing your ROI

 Most businesses know that it pays off to invest in improving efficiency and employee well-being, but how can you prove the impacts of your office investment?
 One way is to ensure that your workplace technology partner provides you with a dashboard that displays Key Performance Indicators (KPIs) such as:

 - Average availability of workspaces

-- Ad-hoc meeting room demand and availability
+- Ad-hoc or hybrid meeting room demand and availability

 - Average availability of meeting rooms